Turkification: Late Ottoman era

 The late Ottoman government sought to create "a core identity with a single Turkish religion, language, history, tradition, culture and set of customs", replacing earlier Ottoman traditions that had not sought to assimilate different religions or ethnic groups.
 The Ottoman Empire had an ethnically diverse population that included Turks, Arabs, Albanians, Bosniaks, Greeks, Persians, Bulgarians, Serbs, Armenians, Kurds, Zazas, Circassians, Assyrians, Jews and Laz people.
 Turkish nationalists claimed that only Turks were loyal to the state.
 Ideological support for Turkification was not widespread in the Ottoman Empire.

 One of its main supporters was sociologist and political activist Ziya Gökalp who believed that a modern state must become homogeneous in terms of culture, religion, and national identity.
-This conception of national identity was augmented by his belief in the primacy of Turkishness, as a unifying virtue.
+This conception of national identity was augmented by his belief in the primacy of Turkishness as a unifying virtue.
 As part of this belief, it was necessary to purge from the territories of the state those national groups who could threaten the integrity of a modern Turkish nation state.
 The 18th article of the Ottoman Constitution of 1876 declared Turkish the sole official language, and that only Turkish speaking people could be employed in the government.

 After the Young Turks assumed power in 1909, the policy of Turkification received several new layers and it was sought to impose Turkish in the administration, the courts, and education in the areas where the Arabic-speaking population was the majority.
 Another aim was to loosen ties between the Empire's Turk and ethnically non-Turkish populations through efforts to purify the Turkish language of Arabic influences.
-In this nationalist vision of Turkish identity, language was supreme and religion relegated to a subordinate role.
+In this nationalist vision of Turkish identity, language was supreme, and religion was relegated to a subordinate role.
 Arabs responded by asserting the superiority of Arabic language, describing Turkish as a "mongrel" language that had borrowed heavily from the Persian and Arabic languages.
 Through the policy of Turkification, the Young Turk government suppressed the Arabic language.
 Turkish teachers were hired to replace Arabic teachers at schools.
 The Ottoman postal service was administrated in Turkish.

 Those who supported Turkification were accused of harming Islam.
 Rashid Rida was an advocate who supported Arabic against Turkish.
 Even before the Young Turk Revolution of 1908, the Syrian Reformer Tahrir al-Jazairi had convinced Midhat Pasha to adopt Arabic as the official language of instruction at state schools.
-The language of instruction was only changed to Turkish in 1885 under Sultan Abdulhamid.
+The language of instruction was only changed to Turkish in 1885 under Sultan Abdul Hamid II.
 Though writers like Ernest Dawn have noted that the foundations of Second Constitutional Era "Arabism" predate 1908, the prevailing view still holds that Arab nationalism emerged as a response to the Ottoman Empire's Turkification policies.
 One historian of Arab nationalism wrote that: "the Unionists introduced a grave provocation by opposing the Arab language and adopting a policy of Turkification", but not all scholars agree about the contribution of Turkification policies to Arab nationalism.